napkimmath/napkins/README.md

 Portions of this page are modifications based on work created and shared by Google and used according to terms described in the Creative Commons 4.0 Attribution License and the Apache 2.0 License - see the LICENSE files for details.

 ---

+You can contact me by [starting a discussion](https://github.com/napkimmath/napkimmath/discussions) right here on GitHub!

+---
 ☕ If this project helped you or you'd like to support future work, [buy me a Ko-fi](https://ko-fi.com/napkimmath)!